 Our Summary Policy Assessment

-In short these reforms go some way towards ensuring Māori have some type of partnership role in water management – without raising water proprietary/ownership matters.
-Yet greater iwi engagement within these types of water management roles does make it more complex for any iwi/Māori group to challenge the legitimacy of the overall process.
-That is, the proposed management regime is ultimately premised on the assumption that the Crown makes all of the ownership rules – such as writing the National Policy Statement and deciding whether or not to include Te Mana o Te Wai – hence iwi participation at the freshwater managerial level implies tacit consent to that notion.
+We note iwi engagement within the reforms on water management does make it more complex for any iwi/Māori group to then challenge the legitimacy of the overall process.
+This is because proposed management regimes to date are ultimately premised on the assumption that the Crown makes all of the ownership rules – such as writing the National Policy Statement for Freshwater Management; meaning iwi participation at the managerial level implies tacit consent to that notion.

 In our assessment this is a particularly vexing issue for iwi/Māori – should opportunities for legally enhanced kaitiaki responsibilities be foregone in order to seek greater rangatiratanga over bodies of water – or is kaitiakitanga a sufficient expression of rangatiratanga in itself?
-It is for this reason that the document acknowledgements that there are mixed Māori / iwi views on these matters.